Eloy Jiménez Preview, Player Props: White Sox vs. Padres

 Eloy Jiménez At The Plate

-- Jimenez has driven home a run in 44 games this season (37.3%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on three occasions..
+- Jimenez has had at least one RBI in 37.0% of his games this season (44 of 119), with two or more RBI 15 times (12.6%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 45 of 118 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 37.8% of his games this season, with two or more runs scored in 3.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.